Your air conditioner could be making you sick

-With temperatures on the rise this week, air conditioning is one of the best ways to stay comfortable inside.
+With temperatures on the rise, air conditioning is one of the best ways to stay comfortable inside.
 While, air conditioning may feel great when you can no longer take the heat, it actually might worsen your allergy symptoms.

 According to the American College of Allergy, Asthma and Immunology (ACAAI), dirty air filters may be to blame.
 Studies show that indoor air pollution caused by a dirty air filter can trigger allergic reactions and sinus congestion in those with allergies to animals, pollen and mold.
 An air filter can collect and harbor these allergens and allow them to circulate through homes when air conditioning is in use.